-The capstone course for the Physics and Engineering Science programs.
-Working as individuals or in teams in consultation with departmental faculty, students execute the design or research project they proposed in the Introduction to Senior Project course.
-Students are required to (1) periodically present their progress on implementing their proposal, (2) present a poster that describes their project for the Homer A. Anderson Family Science Colloquium series, and (3) submit a final report for their project.
-Prerequisite: PHEN 490.
+The capstone course for the Physics program.
+Working as individuals or in teams in consultation with departmental faculty, students execute the research project they proposed in the Introduction to Physics Senior Project proposal.
+Students are required to (1) periodically present their progress on implementing their proposal, (2) present a poster that describes their research project for the Homer A. Anderson Family Science Colloquium series, and (3) submit a final report for their research project.
+Prerequisite: PHEN 491.